EPCCed/2026-07-27-Fortran-inter/episodes/10-modules-again.md

 really be wanted.
 Cross-dependencies can also be a problem (the situation where module `a` wants to use module `b` and vice-versa).

+> ## Separate interface and implementation
+>
-The is not quite satisfactory.
-A clearer separation between interface and implementation (cf. C header files) is required.
+> This is not quite satisfactory.
+A clearer separation between interface
+> and implementation (cf. C header files) is required.
+{: .callout}

 ## Submodules